Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Astrophysical implications

-\AC{ Ref. \cite{McKay2020} investigated the case of a weak i-process using one-zone models with an initial metallicity of [Fe/H]~$=-1.6$ ([Fe/H]~$=-2.5$ here) and different reaction rates (most of ($n,\gamma$) rates coming from the JINA REACLIB library \cite{cyburt_jina_2010}).
-Although the physical inputs are different, in the case of a weak i-process the results are qualitatively similar to those of Ref. \cite{McKay2020} : an underproduction of the elements with $32<Z<42$ when adopting a low $^{66}\mathrm{Ni}(n,\gamma)$ rate. }
+Ref. \cite{McKay2020} investigated the case of a weak i-process using one-zone models with an initial metallicity of [Fe/H]~$=-1.6$ ([Fe/H]~$=-2.5$ here) and different reaction rates (most of ($n,\gamma$) rates coming from the JINA REACLIB library \cite{cyburt_jina_2010}).
+Although the physical inputs are different, in the case of a weak i-process the results are qualitatively similar to those of Ref. \cite{McKay2020}: an underproduction of the elements with $32<Z<42$ when adopting a low $^{66}\mathrm{Ni}(n,\gamma)$ rate.

-\AC{However, when considering a full multi-zone AGB calculation, the impact of $^{66}\mathrm{Ni}(n,\gamma)$ is strongly damped (Fig.~\ref{fig:agb}).
+However, when considering a full multi-zone AGB calculation, the impact of $^{66}\mathrm{Ni}(n,\gamma)$ is strongly dampened (Fig.~\ref{fig:agb}).
 The overproduction of $^{66}\mathrm{Zn}$ in case 3 is clearly present but the enrichment is a factor of $\sim 3$ lower.
-In the stellar model, multiple zones with different temperatures, densities, chemical compositions and irradiations are mixed together by convection leading to a dilute production of the elements, an effect that cannot be captured by one-zone calculations. }
+In the stellar model, multiple zones with different temperatures, densities, chemical compositions and irradiations are mixed together by convection leading to a dilute production of the elements, an effect that cannot be captured by one-zone calculations.

-\AC{The impact of the $^{66}\mathrm{Ni}(n,\gamma)$ reaction appears to be marginal in low-metallicity AGB stars experiencing i-process nucleosynthesis.
-It shows that one-zone calculations should be taken with caution.
-We should also emphasize that only one i-process site was investigated and we cannot exclude a different impact of $^{66}\mathrm{Ni}(n,\gamma)$ in other sites such as e.g. rapidly accreting white dwarfs \cite{denissenkov17}. }
+The impact of the $^{66}\mathrm{Ni}(n,\gamma)$ reaction appears to be marginal in low-metallicity AGB stars experiencing i-process nucleosynthesis.
+It shows that one-zone calculations are inherently approximate and cannot guarantee to reproduce the accurate physics picture for a system.
+We should also emphasize that only one i-process site was investigated and we cannot exclude a different impact of $^{66}\mathrm{Ni}(n,\gamma)$ in other sites such as e.g. rapidly accreting white dwarfs \cite{denissenkov17}.